 Single and Backpacker Cover best if you only travel once a year or need a long stay policy.

-Annual Multi Trip is perfect if you take two or more holidays within a year.
+Annual Multi Trip is perfect if you take two or more trips in a year.
+Over 18’s who are not a couple living at same address (eg friends/siblings) must buy a separate policy PER PERSON.

 Already Travelling?
 You MUST select ‘ALREADY TRAVELLING’ as your Type of Policy.